lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

     _PineTime Bootloader's Boot Graphic (stored in SPI Flash) unintentionally scratched (top left) by the firmware_

-# wasp-os and MicroPython on Mynewt
+# Host MicroPython and wasp-os on Mynewt

 TODO